Labyrinth (1986 film): Casting

 Henson intended the protagonist of the film, at different stages of its development, as a king whose baby had been put under an enchantment, a princess from a fantasy world, and a young girl from Victorian England.
 They made the lead a teenage girl from contemporary America to make the film more commercial.
-Henson noted that he wished to "make the idea of taking responsibility for one's life, which is one of the neat realizations a teenager experiences, a central thought of the film."
+Henson noted that he wished to "make the idea of taking responsibility for one's life, which is one of the neat realisations a teenager experiences, a central thought of the film".

 Auditions for the lead role of Sarah began in England in April 1984.
-Helena Bonham Carter auditioned for the role but was passed over in favor of an American actress.
-Monthly auditions were held in the U.S. until January 1985, and Jane Krakowski, Yasmine Bleeth, Sarah Jessica Parker, Marisa Tomei, Laura Dern, Ally Sheedy, Maddie Corman, and Mia Sara all auditioned for the role.
+Helena Bonham Carter auditioned for the role but was passed over in favour of an American actress.
+Monthly auditions were held in the United States until January 1985, and Jane Krakowski, Yasmine Bleeth, Sarah Jessica Parker, Marisa Tomei, Laura Dern, Claudia Wells, Ally Sheedy, Maddie Corman, and Mia Sara all auditioned for the role.
 Out of these, Krakowski, Sheedy, and Corman were considered the top candidates.
-14-year-old actress Jennifer Connelly "won Jim [Henson] over", and he cast her within a week.
-Henson states that Connelly was chosen, as she "could act that kind of dawn-twilight time between childhood and womanhood."
+Fourteen-year-old actress Jennifer Connelly "won Jim [Henson] over", and he cast her within a week.
+Henson states that Connelly was chosen, as she "could act that kind of dawn-twilight time between childhood and womanhood".
 Connelly moved to England in February 1985, in advance of the film's rehearsals, which began in March.
-Connelly discussed her understanding of her role with Elle magazine that the film is about "a young girl growing out of her childhood, who is just now becoming aware of the responsibilities that come with growing up."
+Connelly discussed her understanding of her role with Elle magazine that the film is about "a young girl growing out of her childhood, who is just now becoming aware of the responsibilities that come with growing up".

 The character of Jareth also underwent some significant developments during the early stages of preproduction.
 Henson states that he originally intended him as another puppet creature in the same vein as his goblin subjects.
 Henson decided that the role should be filled by a live actor and initially considered offering it to Simon MacCorkindale or Kevin Kline.
 Henson eventually wanted a big, charismatic star "who could change the film's whole musical style" to play the Goblin King and sought a contemporary musician for the role, considering Sting, Prince, Mick Jagger, and Michael Jackson before choosing Bowie.